Quantum $L_\infty$ Algebras and the Homological Perturbation Lemma: Introduction

 \subsection{Organization of the paper}

-In the section \ref{SECBVandQL}, we start by introducing the Batalin-Vilkovisky formalism, serving as a heuristic for the path integral defined by the HPL.
-We also define quantum $L_\infty$ algebras and explain their relation to the solutions of the quantum master equation.
+In Section~\ref{SECBVandQL}, we start by introducing the Batalin--Vilkovisky formalism, serving as a heuristic for the path integral defined by the HPL.
+Then, we define quantum $L_\infty$ algebras as solutions to the quantum master equation.

-In section \ref{SECMinimalModel}, we recall the homological perturbation lemma and we construct a deformation retract between $\Fun{V}$ and $\Fun{\Hlgy}$.
+In Section~\ref{SECMinimalModel}, we recall the homological perturbation lemma and we construct a deformation retract between $\Fun{V}$ and $\Fun{\Hlgy}$.

-In section \ref{SECTRANSFER}, we apply the HPL to the constructed deformation retract and show that we obtain a quantum $L_\infty$ algebra on $\Fun{\Hlgy}$.
+In Section~\ref{SECTRANSFER}, we apply the HPL to the constructed deformation retract and show that we obtain a quantum $L_\infty$ algebra on $\Fun{\Hlgy}$.
 We also define a homotopy of solutions of quantum master equation and show that the effective action $W$ is homotopic to the original action $S$.

-In section \ref{SECRemarks}, we describe the relation of this paper to the mentioned works \cite{BarannikovSolving, BraunMaunder,Chuang2010,Costello2010, Mnev2008} in more detail.
+In Section~\ref{SECRemarks}, we describe the relation of this paper to the mentioned works \cite{BarannikovSolving,Chuang2010,Costello2010, Mnev2008, BraunMaunder} in more detail.

-The appendix \ref{appendixproof} proves that solutions to quantum master equation give quantum $L_\infty$ algebras and vice versa.